Brazilian nobility: Republic

 José Paranhos, Baron of Rio Branco, famous diplomat who served in both imperial and republican governments.

 With the proclamation of the republic in 1889, the aristocracy was abolished and all Brazilian titles of nobility were banned.
 It was also prohibited, under penalty of accusation of high treason and the suspension of political rights, to accept noble titles and foreign decorations without the permission of the State.
 However, nobles of greater distinction, out of respect and tradition, were allowed to use their titles during the republican regime; a well-known example is the Baron of Rio Branco.
 The Imperial Family was not allowed to return until 1921, when the Law of Exile was repealed by President Epitácio Pessoa.

 Acquisition

-To be qualified for ennoblement, one could not be of illegitimate birth, be previously charged for lese-majeste, or have a history of engagement in a mechanical trade or be of "impure" blood (e.g., Jewish ancestry, the law of sangre pura).
+To be qualified for ennoblement, one could not be of illegitimate birth or be previously charged for lese-majeste.
 Most had to pay a large sum for the conferral of noble status (the Portuguese monarchs sold titles for payment to raise funds giving Portugal many nobles, 600+ families, for a small population), even if titles passed to their descendants.

 A recipient had to pay the following fees depending on the title given, in contos de réis, according to the table of April 2, 1860: